 Dental fillings are used to treat dental caries, cavities, and tooth decay that has been created by the bacteria in plaque.
 Once the decay starts, the bone cannot be regenerated, but a dental filling allows the healthy part of the tooth to remain after the bacteria is removed by replacing the holes in the tooth caused by decay.
-At Dallas Laser Dentistry, Dr. Mary Swift and Dr. Terrel Myers search for cavities during every dental exam, using the advanced technology of DIAGNOdent, a laser cavity finder, and digital X-rays.
+At Dallas Laser Dentistry, Dr. Mary Swift and Dr. Alana Reifer search for cavities during every dental exam, using the advanced technology of DIAGNOdent, a laser cavity finder, and digital X-rays.

 Dental Fillings Reviews